 Normally, if you are eating ice cream for dessert, the serving size is 4 ounces or half a cup.
 The Ninja Creami pint containers are 15 ounces and the deluxe containers are 24 ounces.
 So, ½ cup is a serving size.
 This can vary if you are making meal-replacement ice cream.
 Sometimes, a full pint is one meal.
 It just depends on what type of diet you are following.

 Many have found that freezing the ice cream without the lid helps reduce the bump that sometimes gets created during the freezing process.
 While this may work sometimes, it does not always work.
+If your ice cream has a large bump in the middle, you can try to flatten or scrape it down with a warm spoon or vegetable peeler.

 I like to use chocolate almond milk in this recipe because it adds additional chocolate flavor.
 But, it also adds calories and sugar.
 So, if you would like, you can use unsweetened almond milk instead.